stuartgregorysharpe/WhatsApp.ChatBot.GPT/README.md

-# Me_Bot
-A simple tool to make a bot that speaks like you, simply learning from your WhatsApp Chats.

-Instructions:-

-1. From WhatsApp on your phone, go to any chat and export it by going into the settings.
-Move the txt file that you receive inside the Me_Bot folder.

-2. Run the clean_whatsapp_chats.py script using the command.
-Before running, change the names of the people by changing YOUR_NAME and OTHER_NAME in the scripts according to the txt file you have for your chats.
+# WhatsApp ChatBot => recent extended GPT

+Create a Personalized Chatbot Using Your WhatsApp Conversations:

+WhatsApp Users:

+Exporting Chat: Navigate to a chat in your WhatsApp application.
+Access settings and select the option to export your chat.

+Edit Script: Before running the provided script, customize the placeholders 'YOUR_NAME' and 'OTHER_NAME' in the clean_whatsapp_chats.py script to match names from your chat file.

+Run Script: Execute the following command:

-`python clean_whatsapp_chats.py whatsapp_chat.txt`
+python clean_whatsapp_chats.py whatsapp_chat.txt

+Jupyter Notebook Steps:

-3. Run the prepare_files.ipynb ipython notebook.
+First, initiate the prepare_files.ipynb notebook.

-4. Run the Me_Bot.ipynb file and you can play with the bot at the bottom!

-## For wechat user:
-Wechat chat history is save in SQLite Database, therefore you need to export from you Phone.
-Basically, if you have a iPhone, there are the steps to get the database file:
-1. Use iTunes to backup your phone (unselect encrypt backup)
-2. Use iTools to open the backup file and get a copy of your database file named MM.sqlite
+Fun awaits!
+Engage with your personalized bot at the bottom of this notebook.
+For WeChat Enthusiasts:

+WeChat preserves your chat history in an SQLite database.
+To fetch this:

+Backup with iTunes: Use iTunes to back up your iPhone, ensuring you deselect the 'encrypt backup' option.

+Extract Database File: With the help of iTools, access your backup.

+Run WeChat Script: Implement the following command:

-3. run `python clean_wechat_chats.py YOUR_DATABASE_PATH YOUR_FRIEND_ID`
+python clean_wechat_chats.py YOUR_DATABASE_PATH